mohamed7-dev/learn-python-for-devops/day5/notes.md

 # Notes

 ## Command Line Arguments
-- in python recieving command line arguments is done via `sys` built-in module.
+- in python receiving command line arguments is done via `sys` built-in module.
 - passing arguments to a python program is preferred when info is not super secure but if we are dealing with API keys `env variables` would be more secure.